“What’s the number one thing you wish more ecommerce entrepreneurs knew about your discipline?”

 - Define the messaging hierarchy and wireframe.
 What’s the most important messaging based on your research?
 Use that to create a wireframe, which clearly lays out your copy.

 Research also helps define context.
-What are your visitors expecting from your copy at various stages of the customer lifecycle?
+What are your visitors expecting from your copy at various stages of the lifecycle?

 Jen Havice of Make Mention Media elaborates: